Brooke Lifeboat Station

 Brooke Lifeboat Station was located at Brook Chine, near the village of Brook, on the south west coast of the Isle of Wight.

-A lifeboat was first placed here in 1860 by the Royal National Lifeboat Institution (RNLI).
+A lifeboat was first placed at Brook in 1860, by the Royal National Lifeboat Institution (RNLI).

 After 77 years service, Brooke Lifeboat Station was closed in 1937.

-Every reference to the name of the village, in books, on old and new maps, the bay, etc., is always "Brook".
-Only in RNLI documents, and on the service board, does it refer to the name "Brooke".
+"Brook" is used in every reference work of the name of the village, other than all RNLI documents, and on the lifeboat service board, which refers to the name "Brooke".

 Appeal

 The origins of both and Brooke lifeboat stations are linked, as it was the loss of two ships that prompted the opening of both stations.

 On 6 December 1859, the barque Mirabita of Malta, on passage from Marseille to London, was driven ashore and wrecked at Chale Bay.
 12 of the 17 crew lost their lives.
 On the same night, the schooner Sentinel, on passage to Sunderland, was wrecked at the same location.
 Two crew of the six aboard were lost.

 A letter was written to the RNLI in 1859, from Edward McAll, Rural Dean and Rector of Brighstone, and John Pellow Gaze, Rector of Brook, appealing for the provision of a lifeboat.

 "It is a matter of painful notoriety, that 14 lives were lost by shipwreck at the back of the Island, about three weeks ago.
 It was stated by the officers of coastguard and by others at the Inquest, that if a life-boat had been at hand, the whole of these lives might have been saved".

 A visit to the area was made by Capt.
 John Ward, RNLI Inspector of Lifeboats, who concluded that two lifeboats should be placed on the SW coast of the Isle of Wight, one at Brook, and a second one at Grange Chine, Brighstone.
 Funds for the Brooke lifeboat were raised locally, and both stations would be officially opened on 13 August 1860.